docpad-archive/documentation/01-start/04-deploy.html.md

-### Inside your website's directory
+### Inside your website’s directory

-1. Add the following to your website's `package.json` file.
+1. Add the following to your website’s `package.json` file.
 Add all the dependencies you are using and make sure their versions are correct - as well as ensure all commas are correctly placed.

 	``` javascript
 	"engines" : {